 In short, the full range of processes in investment banks will be affected by machine learning and AI.
 The question then is how to sensibly implement AI as part of a coherent digitalization strategy?

-The first step is to identify your strategy and zero-in on use cases — something my colleague Leon Saunders Calvert discusses in a blog on the topic.
+The first step is to identify your strategy and zero-in on use cases.
 In the first instance, consider questions such as: Are you concerned with the top or bottom line?
 Does your use case imply a small increment improvement, or a reimagining of an entire process?

 Whatever happens, you will need to take others on a journey because the value of AI is how it augments and complements, rather than replaces, people.